logo

 • Arbitration Bar of India

-Mayuri Tiwari serves as the Executive member of the founding Committee of the Arbitration Bar of India, where she contributes to policy, capacity building and other initiatives aimed at strengthening India’s arbitration ecosystem.”
+Mayuri Tiwari serves on the Executive Committee of the Founding Committee of the Arbitration Bar of India, contributing to initiatives that strengthen India’s arbitration ecosystem.

 • Pledge (India Chapter)